Halloween Massacre (Ford administration): Cabinet shake-up

 The shake-up had its roots at the beginning of Ford's presidency in August 1974.
 As was the case when Lyndon B. Johnson and Harry S. Truman succeeded to the presidency intra-term, in 1963 and in 1945 respectively, under similarly strained sets of circumstances, Ford inherited President Richard Nixon's cabinet and staff of presidential advisers.
 The Nixon and new Ford appointees often clashed, and the resulting acrimony often got in the way of policy making.

-On Oct 25, 1975 Donald Rumsfeld and Richard Cheney submitted their resignations to the president.
+On October 25, 1975, Donald Rumsfeld and Dick Cheney submitted their resignations to the president.
 Attached to the resignation letters was a memo with their detailed analysis of the perceived problems, and possible future strategies for the Ford administration.
 The analysis blamed the majority of the problems on Robert T. Hartmann, Henry Kissinger, and Vice President Nelson Rockefeller.

-Starting November 4, 1975, which was the Tuesday after the Halloween weekend, and which was timed to fit in the Congressional confirmation window, Ford terminated several Nixon holdovers, and announced the names of the successors and new Cabinet nominees.
+Starting November 4, 1975, which was the Tuesday after the Halloween weekend, and which was timed to fit in the congressional confirmation window, Ford terminated several Nixon holdovers, and announced the names of the successors and new Cabinet nominees.